rah/edge_detection_demo/README.md

 2. Click "Crop Image" to select a region to crop (optional)
 3. Click "Find Edges" to detect edges in the image
 4. Click "Modify Edges" to select and delete unwanted edges (optional)
-5. Click "Create Line" to generate a single line drawing
+5. Click "Remove Small Edges" to clean up the result (optional)
 6. Click "Save" to save the result

 ## Testing